01 of 10

-But mushroom does pose one challenge.
-Since it’s one of those colors that can be used nearly everywhere, the abundance of choices can make it challenging to choose where to weave it in.
+Mushroom does pose one challenge; since it’s one of those colors that can be used nearly everywhere, the abundance of choices can make it challenging to choose where to weave it in.
 Look through décor blogs, pins, and social media feeds, and the ways that homeowners have brought in mushroom are seemingly endless.

 If you’re a recent mushroom convert, don’t give in to overwhelm.
 Instead, kindle your inspiration with these nine ideas for bringing mushroom into any home.Continue to 2 of 10 below.

 02 of 10